 Hilton Bangalore’s Turkish food competition is more than simply mezze platters

 The placing becomes best on the Ministry of Food.
-Turkey flags hung from the walls and meal stations, while tunes from the Turkish long-necked flute, baglama saz, played inside the history.
+Turkish flags hung from the walls and meal stations, while tunes from the Turkish long-necked flute, baglama saz, played inside the history.
 We were at Hilton Bangalore Embassy Golflinks to enjoy the Afiyet Olsun (that means bon appétit) Turkish Food Festival.

 In soup

 We attempted the Lamb Papaz Yahni from the mains.
 A lamb stew cooked with onions, spring onions, carrots, and herbs became extra like comfort food.
 Although the spices used have been limited, the herbs delivered flavor to the clear stew.
-The mutton was cooked properly and became falling off the bones.
-It paired well with pita bread too.
-We endorse the Vegetable Turlu, a stew cooked with overwhelmed potatoes, scallions, eggplant, beans, and carrots from the vegetarian dishes.
+The mutton was cooked properly and fell off the bones.
+It paired well with pita bread, too.
+We endorse the Vegetable Turlu, a stew cooked with boiled potatoes, scallions, eggplant, beans, and carrots from the vegetarian dishes.
 The warm flavors of the Turkish spices made this a success.
 However, our dinner’s highlight was the Turkish Pide — an oval flatbread filled with minced lamb and crowned with melted cheese.
 It is typically referred to as the Turkish Pizza.
 This is an ought to attempt.

 Pudding alongside